ning-wang1/CS5526-project/README.md

 Sequence thens hould be to run vectorizers first and then classifiers

+## Notes
-# the prediction error in txt format is in dir "NLP/prediction_error"
+The prediction error in txt format is in dir "NLP/prediction_error"

-# the visual.py in the outer dir is to visualize the data.
+The visual.py in the outer dir is to visualize the data.

-# For saving space, only a small amount of data is included in this package
+For saving space, only a small amount of data is included in this package